 One of the keywords on my website is “aggressive dog” . . . what do you really mean when you say that you have an “aggressive dog”?
-Are you saying that you truly have an aggressive dog or that you have a dog who is using aggressive behaviors in certain situations?
+Are you saying that you truly have an aggressive dog?
+Or do you have a dog who is using aggressive behaviors in certain situations?

 Aggression is “an act that is performed with intent to cause harm” (depending on which resource your consult).
 I would argue that the vast majority of people will never see an aggressive dog in their lifetime.
-However, I regularly encounter dogs who are performing aggressive behaviors in order to change their circumstances. . . and in almost every case, the dog is trying to ask for space.
+However, I regularly encounter dogs who are performing aggressive behaviors in order to change their circumstances.
+In almost every case, the dog is trying to ask for space.

 Are the dogs in this video performing aggressive behaviors?
 Yes!!

 This video actually depicts ritualized aggression being performed by two Great Pyrenees dogs, a type of livestock guardian dog (LGD).
 LGD’s have been selectively bred for thousands of years (dating back to the early Romans) to guard territory and to guard their “flock”.
 Their Genetics have been heavily influenced by humans selecting for dogs who will guard their flock from predators by instinctively reacting to any unfamiliar beings who enter their territory.